 One store in particular I’d received recommendations for was the Mast General Store.
 It’s been around since the 1940’s and carries all sorts of unique gifts and souvenirs.
 I have an old suitcase that I like to put stickers on from the places we travel to, and I was hoping this place would carry something like that.
 I didn’t find my sticker, unfortunately, but I did find some cute stuff here for my kitchen.

-After doing some more shopping and finally finding my sticker at one of the boutiques downtown, we had dinner at Ed Boudreaux’s Bayou BBQ.
-I was so exhausted by the end of the day.
-I don’t think I’ve ever walked/stood that much in one day before.
-I grabbed a couple pictures of downtown, though, before we headed back to the hotel.
-I love the one of the side of the building.
+After doing some more shopping and finally finding my suitcase sticker at one of the boutiques downtown, we had dinner at Ed Boudreaux’s Bayou BBQ.
+Being a Tennessee girl, I’m pretty particular about my BBQ, but this place was awesome.
+Before heading back to our hotel, I grabbed a couple pictures of downtown – I love this one of the side of a building.
 This town is so artistic!